-What is the Prevention/Early Intervention Learning Community?
+What is the Fundations® Learning Community?

-This companion website provides resources to help teachers with instruction.
-It includes documents to download, video demonstrations to watch, animations that assist with the understanding of word structure, expert tips from master teachers, and a discussion board connecting teachers to a community with others.
+Part of Integrated Teacher Support, the online Learning Community for Fundations is a companion website that provides resources to help teachers with instruction.
+It includes video demonstrations to watch, animations that assist with the understanding of word structure, print resources, monthly expert tips from master teachers, and a discussion board connecting teachers to a community with others.
 For Intervention teachers, specific resources are also included.
 Membership is included with the Teacher's Manual.